Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Check out Pew Pew Tactical’s Guide to Cleaning & Lubricating a Firearm.

-13. Not Regularly Practicing with Skill Drills & Snap Caps
+12. Not Regularly Practicing with Skill Drills & Snap Caps

-Begin your CC training by analyzing your present shooting skills and where you need improvement.
-It is imperative to build positive and useful training and practice habits early.
-Not just shoot randomly at paper.
 I believe shooters should review their training progress and skill areas on an annual basis and then design a practice plan with specific drills to help improve deficient identified skills or areas needing improvement.
 There is always something to learn or improve upon.
 My book has several fundamental skill drills to help.

-Shooting fundamentals and skills are PERISHABLE and they deteriorate if not practiced.
+Shooting fundamentals and skills are perishable and they deteriorate if not practiced.

+So, you must practice on a regular basis.
 Check out Pew Pew Tactical’s Guide to How to Shoot More Accurately.
 And also the Best Laser Cartridge & Targets for a more hi-tech training scenario.

 Continued success!
 And be sure to check out Pew Pew Tactical’s Concealed Carry resource for more tips.